placebeyondtheclouds/gpu-home-server/README.md

 ### hypervisor

 - boot Proxmox VE 8.3 live cd, hit `e` and add `nomodeset` to the kernel command line, `ctrl` + `x` to boot (because GT730 is too old for the drivers in proxmox).
-I used my [hardware CD-ROM emulator](https://github.com/placebeyondtheclouds/rpi-cdrom-emulator-build) to boot from the [ISO](https://enterprise.proxmox.com/iso/proxmox-ve_8.3-1.iso)
+I used my [hardware CD-ROM emulator](https://github.com/placebeyondtheclouds/rpi-cdrom-emulator-build) to boot from the [ISO](https://enterprise.proxmox.com/iso/proxmox-ve_8.3-1.iso). complete the installation and boot into proxmox.

 #### set up virtualization (IOMMU and VFIO), blacklist default drivers